goatattack/goatattack/README.md

 ## Features
 ### Game Play
-Play in free fight or in team modes.
-Pick up grenades, bombs and throw them, Be aware not killing yourself.
+Play in free for all or in team modes.
+Pick up grenades, bombs and throw them.
+Be aware not killing yourself.
 In some maps, you will find a frog.
 Pick it up und throw it against your opponents, but do not touch it.
 If you find a helmet, wear it.
 This helmet will protect you from damage.

 ### Network
 Create your own dedicated game server.
 Read carefully the configuration help in the forum.
 If your server has own map packages, a connecting client will download these packages automatically.

 ### Map editor
-Create your own tilesets and maps.
+Create your own maps based on existing or created tilesets.
 If done, create a Goat Attack package and publish it with you dedicated server.

 ### Logging
-Your dedicated server will create detailled log entries depending on each action.
-These log files can be easily used to create game play reports.
+Your dedicated server will create detailed log entries depending on each action.
+These log files can be easily used to create game play statistics and reports.

 ## Build client
 ### Requires